aws-samples/traffic-inspection-architectures-aws-cloud-wan/terraform/east_west/README.md

 ## Usage
 - Clone the repository
 - (Optional) Edit the variables.tf file in the project root directory - if you want to test with different parameters.
-- Deploy first the Global Network, Core Network, and Policy document attachment by using `terraform apply -target="aws_networkmanager_global_network.global_network" -target="aws_networkmanager_core_network.core_network" -target="aws_networkmanager_core_network_policy_attachment.core_network_policy_attachment"`
-- Deploy the rest of the resources using `terraform apply`.
+- Deploy the resources using `terraform apply`.
-- Uncomment lines 113 - 137 in *cloud\_wan\_poliy.tf* file to create the static routes in the Core Network.
-- Deploy the updated policy using `terraform apply`.
 - Remember to clean up resoures once you are done by using `terraform destroy`.

 **Note** EC2 instances, VPC endpoints, and AWS Network Firewall endpoints will be deployed in all the Availability Zones configured for each VPC.
 Keep this in mind when testing this environment from a cost perspective - for production environments, we recommend the use of at least 2 AZs for high-availability.